alenpragma/docs-mind/docs/tokenomics/overview.md

 ### Loyal Shibes Airdrop - `9%`

-  The Loyal Shibes Airdrop has the goal to reward dedicated ecosystem participants that take part in activities on the Dogechain blockchain.
+  The Loyal Shibes Airdrop has the goal to reward dedicated ecosystem participants that take part in activities on the Mind-chainblockchain.
   Rules on how the Loyal Shibes Airdrop will be distributed will be discussed and voted upon by the community after the veDC DAO mechanism has been implemented.

 ## Polygon Reserve - `1%`